 C. Families where the mother (or father) was very much deprived and received no parenting as a child.
 Emotionally, such parents can be very immature and act more like children than like parents: impulsive, unable to remember appointments, unable to plan and practice what is agreed upon, lack sense of how to behave in social situations.

 D. Families where the primary caregiver (from the child was born until it was three) suffered from psychiatric problems: Schizophrenia, Bipolar disorder (manic-depressive), Borderline Personality Disturbance, severe long term depression after birth (post partum depression), or birth psychosis.
 In short, the mother or father is troubled by psychiatric disease and has therefore been unable to care for her/his young child.

 E. Families where one or both parents have major alcohol or drug abuse problems, and/or are engaged with criminal activities.

 F. Parents who have grown up in very poor quality orphanages shortly after birth, and have received little care with many random caregivers.
 Some orphanages are short of staff and have problems with parenting the children in a secure way and caregivers may not have engaged in social and emotional relations with the children.

 Do you think the parents (or first caregivers) of your foster child fit with this description in general?

 In general, cooperating with fragile parents is very challenging for foster parents.
-The more the above mentioned characteristics fit with the parents of the child in care, the more challenging cooperation can be for the foster parents.
-Fragile parents have major problems in social relations, not only in raising their children, but in any social relations they encounter, including relations with authorities, their own families, and towards the foster family.
+The more of the above mentioned characteristics that fit with the parents, the more challenging cooperation can be.
+Fragile parents might have major problems in social relations, not only with their children, but in all social relations, including relations with authorities, their own families and the foster family.